Next-Generation Devices

 Media Coverage: KAIST Breakthroughs (Spring 2023)

-Nanoscale Contacts
+Nanoscale Interfaces

 The characteristic feature of extremely-scaled semiconductor devices is that the interfaces with metal electrodes and insulating substrates play a role as highly important as the semiconductor channel itself.
 Here, first-principles or atomistic simulations can play a vital role in elucidating the nature of various contacts and further providing design rules to engineer the interfaces.
+Based on MS-DFT and other in-house developed simulation methodswe are performing state-of-the-art atomistic TCAD simulations that will answer outstanding science and technology problems in developing "More Moore" and "More than Moore" devices.

 Selected Publications